 A Sidewalk Landscaping Permit grants permission to replace concrete sidewalk with landscaping to increase green spaces that are vital to San Francisco’s quality of life.
 A permit is required to ensure that the landscaping in sidewalk areas is properly constructed and maintained in order to maximize environmental benefits, protect public safety and limit conflicts with infrastructure.

-2. Refer to sample plans and drawings for your required permit application plan drawing in the
+- Refer to sample plans and drawings for your required permit application plan drawing in the Residents How to Guide

-3. For additional information, refer to frequently asked questions made by other applicants.
+- For additional information, refer to Frequently Asked Questions made by other applicants

-B. If the application meets all design guidelines, DPW will issue a permit.
+- If the application meets all design guidelines, SF Public Works will issue a permit.

-C. If the application does not meet guidelines, there are several things you can do:
+- If the application does not meet guidelines, there are several things you can do.

-a) an additional processing fee shall be submitted;
+- An additional processing fee shall be submitted

-If the Urban Forestry Permits and Policy Division and the Bureau of Street Use and Mapping approve the exception that meets all other guidelines, DPW will issue permit.
+If the Urban Forestry Permits and Policy Division and the Bureau of Street Use and Mapping approve the exception that meets all other guidelines, SF Public Works will issue the permit.
 If an exception to the guidelines is not granted, the application will not be approved.